machanism-org/machai/ghostwriter/src/site/markdown/act.md

 Please focus only on documentation changes.
 ```

-### 4) Inheriting from existing Ghostwriter configuration at runtime (`%s`)
+### 4) Inheriting from existing runtime configuration using `%s`

-After the act data is loaded and merged, Ghostwriter applies it (`ActProcessor.applyActData(...)`).
+After all act files are loaded and merged, Ghostwriter applies the values (`ActProcessor.applyActData(...)`).
 For each string property:

-- Ghostwriter checks whether there is already an existing value for the same key in the current configuration (from CLI flags, environment, or other config sources).
-- If there is an existing value and the act value contains `%s`, Ghostwriter replaces `%s` with that existing value.
+- If Ghostwriter already has a value for the same key in its current configuration (for example from CLI flags or other config sources), and the act value contains `%s`, Ghostwriter replaces `%s` with that existing value.
-- If there is an existing value and the act value does not contain `%s`, the act value replaces it.
+- If there is an existing value but the act value does not contain `%s`, the act value replaces it.

-This is commonly used to *extend* multi-line configuration strings, such as a functional-tool denylist.
+This is commonly used to extend multi-line configuration strings (for example to append extra entries to a functional tool denylist).

-Example (append to an existing denylist):
+Example:

 ```toml
 [ft.command]